-There are two basic methods of teaching skydiving:
+There are two basic methods of learning skydiving:

 - Static-line progression programme